Marseille win to record best start in 50 years

 PARIS Olympique Marseille became the first Ligue 1 club in more than fifty years to win their first six league games when they beat Evian Thonon Gaillard 1-0 on Sunday.

-Morgan Amalfitano headed home in the 33rd minute to lift Marseille to 18 points, four ahead of second-placed Olympique Lyon who drew 1-1 at Lille thanks to a late Lisandro Lopez equaliser.
+Morgan Amalfitano headed home in the 33rd minute to lift Marseille to 18 points, five ahead of second-placed Olympique Lyon who visit Lille later on Sunday (1900).

-Lille, who won the title in 2011, are 12th on seven points having won only one of their opening six league games.

 Marseille are the first team to win their six first league games since Monaco completed the feat at the start of the 1960-61 season.
 Monaco went on to be crowned champions at the end of that campaign.